Stars, Stripes and Diamonds: Photographs of America’s Pastime in Uniform

 In the game of baseball, hope springs eternal as February runs into March and opening day looms on the horizon.
 But why wait until the first pitch to step up to the plate?

-Posted on March 2, 2016, in Ephemera, Hall of Fame Players, My Collection, Vintage Baseball Photos and tagged baseball photos, collecting vintage photos, Images of baseball's past.
+Posted on March 2, 2016, in Ephemera and Other Items, Hall of Fame Players, My Collection, Vintage Baseball Photos and tagged baseball photos, collecting vintage photos, Images of baseball's past.
 Bookmark the permalink.
 Leave a comment.